 Section 17.1.2, “Replication Formats”.

-If you attempt to use MySQL Cluster Replication with
+If you attempt to use NDB Cluster Replication with

 replication fails to work properly because the